 No easy task

-Dick Nelson, Maui, HI, USA
+by Dick Nelson, Maui, HI, USA

 My work with Josef Albers provided such a deep respect for the complexities of color and its interaction that I hesitate to give color advice through words.
 So many variables.
 I applaud your efforts to explain what has to be the most difficult visual task facing a colorist.
 Our ability to correctly identify colors of equal value (light/dark) requires a training that few art students or even professional artists have experienced.
 Consistently, only about 40% of Albers’ graduate students could correctly select color swatches of equal value.
 This percentage increased with experience, but experience gained through critique, where both student and mentor could view the colors under similar light conditions.